pocket; money; teenagers; punishment; chores; jobs; responsibility; savings. ;

 Pocket money and punishment

 Stopping pocket money often seems an easy answer if your child has done something wrong.
-Sometimes this is okay.
+Sometimes this is OK.
 For example, if he has broken something it may be important for him to help pay for it by giving part of his pocket money each week if this seems fair.

 However taking away all of your child's pocket money, especially over a period of time, can cause a lot of resentment towards you and difficulty with friends.
-Sometimes children in this situation steal from their parents or friends because of this resentment.

 Pocket money and teenagers

 Teenagers are moving towards independence and it will help them to practice managing money while they still have you to guide them.